premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-4.Which of the following query finds the names of the sailors who have reserved atleast one boat?
+4.Which of the following SQL query tracks the names of the sailors who have reserved atleast one boat?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)